Deep03/Calculator/README.md

 ## Prerequisites

 Python 3.x installed on your system.
 Tkinter library included in your Python installation.
+If not, install Homebrew from [https://brew.sh/], and try `brew install python-tk`

 ## How to Run